B1.3 Round whole numbers to the nearest ten, hundred, or thousand, in various contexts.

 Skill: Rounding Whole Numbers to the Nearest Ten, Hundred or Thousand

-Rounding a number makes it easier to use.
+Rounding a number can make it easier to work with.
 This method is often used to make estimates, measurements and quick comparisons.

 A rounded number remains close to the original number depending on the unit it is being rounded to.
 The larger the unit, the broader the approximation; the smaller the unit, the more precise.

 Whether a number is rounded up or down depends on the context.
-For example, in a grocery store, people may round up to make sure they have enough money.
-Contrarily, if they are looking at a pile of coins, they may want to round down to again ensure they have enough money.
+When paying by cash in a store, the amount owing is rounded to the nearest five cents (or nickel).
+Contrarily, if they are looking at a pile of coins, they may want to round down to ensure they have enough money.

 • Rounding 1237 to the nearest 10 becomes 1240, since 1237 is closer to 1240 than to 1230.